greygizmo/cust_seg/docs/guides/POWERBI_TMDL_CODEX_GUIDE.md

 8. **Partitions:** For Import, ensure M scripts are source-parameterized (e.g., `ServerName`) to support environment promotion.
 9. **Error Surfacing:** Emit minimal but actionable error messages; include file and line numbers when possible.
 10. **Idempotence:** Generate TMDL that can be applied repeatedly without drift (avoid volatile ordering; let serializer manage `ref`).

+### SQL-First Patterns
+When migrating from CSV to SQL sources:
+1.  **M Query Updates**: Replace `Csv.Document` with `Sql.Database`.
+2.  **Type Mapping**: SQL sources have typed columns, so `Table.TransformColumnTypes` may be redundant but is often kept for explicit safety in Power BI.
+3.  **Server/DB Parameters**: Use variables or parameters for `ServerName` and `DatabaseName` to facilitate environment switching (Dev/Prod).
+4.  **Direct Query vs Import**: Default to Import for performance unless real-time data is strictly required.
+5.  **TMDL Partitions**: Ensure the `partition` block in TMDL reflects the new M script.

 ---